1958 anti-Tamil pogrom: Violence against Tamils

 Bandaranaike's appeal ended up triggering far more severe anti-Tamil violence.
 What had been limited to mostly limited to arson, looting, and assault now included murder and rape.
 Widespread rioting along the coast from Colombo to Matara was mainly triggered by the return of Sinhalese fishermen who had been chased to the ocean by Tamil rioters in the Eastern Province.

-The body of D. A. Seneviratne passed through Badulla on the 26th, which attracted mourners, some of whom were I.R.C.'s.
+The body of D. A. Seneviratne passed through Badulla on the 26th, which attracted mourners, some of whom were island reconvicted criminals.
 That night, after the police van left, Tamils in the town were attacked and their boutiques were set on fire.
 Violence soon spread through the Badulla District.
-The next day, many Land Development Department laborers came to Badulla town from Kandeketiya.
+The next day, many Land Development Department laborers came to Badulla town from Kandaketiya.
 The Government Agent of the Badulla District, accompanied by Badulla MP J. C. T. Kotelawala, appealed to them to leave.
 After touring the town, they left.
-On the 28th evening, the laborers, inflamed by false rumors, forcibly stored a large number weapons in the Muthiyangana Buddhist temple.
+On the 28th evening, the laborers, inflamed by false rumors, forcibly stored a large number of weapons in the Muthiyangana Buddhist temple.
 The military cracked down on the temple the next day and confiscated the weapons before the laborers could wreak havoc.
+Kotelawala claimed that every Tamil person in Badulla town would have been killed if things had gone according to “Operation Kekira”, a plan premeditated by Sinhalese conspirators.